Treating Chronic Rhinitis

 Can’t Stop Sneezing?
 Got an Itchy, Runny Nose?

 If you experience these symptoms often, you may be suffering from Chronic Rhinitis.
-There are numerous things that can cause your symptoms.
+Numerous things can cause your symptoms.
 Some are allergic sources, and some are considered non-allergic.

 Seasonal Allergic Rhinitis is commonly referred to as “hay fever,” although it’s caused by more than just “hay.”